NA-MIC/ProjectWeek/PW37_2022_Virtual/Projects/MONAILabelLung/README.md

 # Project Description

+MONAI Label is a server-client system that facilitates interactive medical image annotation by using AI.
+It is an open-source and easy-to-install ecosystem that can run locally on a machine with single or multiple GPUs.
+Both server and client work on the same/different machine.
+It shares the same principles with MONAI.

-Set up, train and evaluate a lung and airway server model in MONAILabel
+The aim of the project is to set up, train and evaluate a lung and airway server model in MONAILabel

 ## Objective